MrLoh/thesis-davidson/manuscript.md

 This is what I call 'Davidson's Test'.

-The ability to come up with its own semantics from a history of interaction ensures that the computer has a rich conceptual system.
+The ability to come up with its own semantics from a history of interaction ensures that the computer has a rich conceptual system in Davidson's holistic approach.
 Because "to have even one thought --- one belief or desire --- a computer would have to have a very great many other thoughts and desires.
 Beliefs and desires can exist only in the context of a very rich conceptual system."[@Davidson:1990ri, p.
 90][^example].

 We will see in how far this test is an expression of Davidson's theory of linguistic and intellectual competence throughout the [next section](#section3) and specifically in \autoref{theory}.